rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Button;
 {{< /highlight >}}

 Let's get to the mutation result which was left out before.
-Access to it as second argument in your child function of the render prop.
+Access it as a second argument in your child function of the render prop.

 {{< highlight javascript "hl_lines=8" >}}
 const RepositoryItem = ({ ... }) => (